Zeex/samp-rcon/README.txt

   -a [ --host ] arg (=localhost) set server IP address or hostname -p [ --port ] arg (=7777)      set server port
   -w [ --password ] arg          set RCON password
-  -t [ --timeout ] arg (=150)    set connection timeout (in milliseconds)
+  -c [ --command ] arg           set command to be executed -t [ --timeout ] arg (=150)    set connection timeout (in milliseconds) -i [ --interactive ]           run in interactive mode

 To build this you will need Boost 1.49+ and CMake 2.8+